wso2/choreo-samples/rdbms-data-as-rest-api/readme.md

-Use template (RDBMS Data as REST API) to expose data as REST API with basic CRUD operations (Insert, Select, Update and Delete) from a MySQL database.
+# RDBMS Data as REST API
 ## Use-case
 When the service is invoked, relevant CRUD operations will be performed in the database.
-This template can be used to expose data that resides in a MySQL database using CRUD operations.
+This sample can be used to expose data that resides in a MySQL database using CRUD operations.
 In this use case, the data is exposed as a REST service.

-## Prerequisites
-* Pull the template from central
-`bal new -t choreo/rdbms_data_as_rest_api <newProjectName>`

 * Create a database in MySQL
 ```